 - Excessively fatty ingredients or other dog treats

 Before heading to the vet, do an inspection of the house and yard to see if there is a chance that a toxic “extra” may have made its way into your dog’s diet.

 Identifying ingredients that may be causing food allergy or intolerance

-Often, canines with sensitive stomachs are reacting to one or more ingredients in their dinner.
+Often, canines with sensitive stomachs are reacting to one or more ingredients in their dinner, or treats.

 Food sensitivities in dogs are not uncommon, nor are they completely understood.
 As we covered in our articles on Grain Free Puppy Food and Best Grain Free Dog Treat Recipes, sometimes owners jump to the conclusion that it is a grain sensitivity that is causing the problem.

 The most common triggers for sensitivities are actually beef, dairy and then wheat followed by egg, chicken, lamb, soy, pork, rabbit and fish.
 Unfortunately, it is also likely that your pup may have more than one allergy or sensitivity.